e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Requests for additional features can be posted in the widget's GitHub repository.
 Depending on your own code samples and the availability of E-mergo developers your request may be considered and included.

 ## Changelog

+#### 1.9.0 - 20250806

+-   Added the _Button visible_ attribute for setting the visibility of the actionable root button.

 #### 1.8.0 - 20250724